 For one week in May, Year 6 children will be tested on their reading, mathematics, and grammar, punctuation and spelling.
 They’ll also have their writing assessed.

 At the end of the year, every child will receive a scaled score between 80 and 120 for each subject.
-A scaled score of 100 represents the expected standard on the test.
-Pupils scoring 100 or more will have met the ‘expected standard’ for a Year 6 child.
+A scaled score of 100 represents the ‘expected standard’ for a Year 6 child.

 Here is our advice on helping your child to do their very best in the KS2 national tests, and how these assessments can be approached so they’re the most positive experience they can be for everyone involved.

-Spending some time the weekend before thinking about all the things children can now do that they couldn’t do before Year 6 can provide a really useful confidence boost.
-It shows children how far they’ve come and reminds them that with hard work they can improve and learn new things – the key message we want them to take with them to secondary school.
+During the assessment week, aim to spend some time the weekend before thinking about all the things children can now do that they couldn’t do before Year 6.
+This can provide a really useful confidence boost, as it shows children how far they’ve come and reminds them that with hard work they can improve and learn new things – the key message we want them to take with them to secondary school.